-We exploit historical natural experiments to test whether universities increase economic mobility and equality.
-We use "runner-up" counties that were strongly considered to become university sites but were not selected for as-good-as-random reasons as counterfactuals for university counties.
-University establishment causes greater intergenerational income mobility but also increases cross-sectional income inequality.
-We highlight four findings to explain this seeming paradox: universities hollow out the local labor market and provide greater opportunities to achieve top incomes, both of which increase cross-sectional inequality, and increase educational attainment and connections to high-SES people, which prevent inequality from perpetuating into intergenerational immobility.
+How does the presence of a university affect local economic mobility and inequality?
+Existing work on universities' role in economic mobility have focused on students but have not examined the effect on local communities.
+We exploit historical natural experiments to answer these questions, using "runner-up" counties that were strongly considered to become university sites but were not selected for as-good-as-random reasons as counterfactuals for university counties.
+We find that university establishment causes greater intergenerational income mobility but also increases cross-sectional income inequality.
+We highlight four channels through which these effects operate: universities "hollow-out" the local labor market and provide greater opportunities to achieve top incomes, both of which increase cross-sectional inequality, while at the same time increasing educational attainment across the income distribution and fostering social interactions to high-socioeconomic status individuals, which both prevent inequality from perpetuating into intergenerational immobility.